jbflores95/osticket-prereqs/README.md

 </p>
 <p>
 Before starting this project, we must create a VM in Azure.
-Using RDP( Remote Desktop Protocol) log in to the VM.
-Link under List of Prerequisites.
+Log in to the VM using RDP( Remote Desktop Protocol).
+The link is under the List of Prerequisites.
 </p>
 Next, we take the osTicket Installation Files and copy and paste them into the VM browser.
 Download and open the file.
 <br />